(A chapter of Akayama DanJay.)

 “We don’t need to be big,” said Lucille.
 “We’ve got sixteen wings made entirely of jet-turbines.
-We’ve gotta be fast enough to slice right through!”
+We’re certainly fast enough to slice right through!”

 “I hope you’re right,” said Fumiko.
 The Hurricane closed in.
 Its red surface taunted them with jeering eyes and mouths and tentacles.